cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 A linked block or variable, a constant, a parameter or a global variable can be used as a memory in the heap declaration.
 This way (by using a global variable) it is even possible to choose a memory block for heap dynamically.
 It is up to the user to ensure that:

-1. the linked block or variable was initialized before external variables are accessed for read or write (using linked block with guard code ensures this),
+1. The linked block or variable was initialized before external variables are accessed for read or write.
-2. the value of a global variable used to hold the memory doesn't change once initialized.
+2. The value of a global variable used to hold the memory doesn't change once initialized.

+The first requirement may be satisfied by using a linked block with a guard code as the initial value of the variable.
+In more complex cases, assigning a value to the variable via function call might be necessary.

 ## External variables

-External variables represent slots in the heap, which needs to be allocated first.
-The slots are assigned to variables in the order in which the variables appear in the source code, and don't subsequently change (explicit declaration of all external variables is the easiest way to specify fixed allocation order of external variables).
+External variables represent cells in a memory block.
+When created implicitly or declared without storage specification, external variables are assigned storage from the heap, which needs to be allocated first.
+The cells are assigned to variables in the order in which the variables appear in the source code, and don't subsequently change (explicit declaration of all external variables is the easiest way to specify fixed allocation order of external variables).
 External variables are declared using this syntax:

 ```
 [noinit] [cached] external [memory [index|range]] [var] <variable1> [= <initial value>] [, <variable2> [= <initial value>] ... ];